< Resources

 What Criteria Are Needed for a Dyslexia Diagnosis?

-Currently, there are 4 diagnostic criteria that must be met for a person to receive a diagnosis of dyslexia (specific learning disorder):
+Currently, there are four diagnostic criteria that must be met for a person to receive a diagnosis of dyslexia (Specific Learning Disorder):

 1. Persistent difficulties for 6 or more months with reading, comprehension, spelling, and/or writing, despite direct instruction.